 While we look forward to welcoming our students to London, and are committed to offering onsite access where it is safe, we do recognise that some students may not be able to join us in person due to ongoing Covid-related issues that may apply to their individual circumstances.
 We will ensure, under these circumstances, you will still be able to study and attend classes online for the duration of the academic year 2020/21.

-EU students who move to the UK before 1 January 2021
+EU students who moved to the UK before 1 January 2021

-In order to protect your rights after the UK leaves the EU, you will need to make an application under the EU Settlement Scheme after you have arrived in the UK, and before 30 June 2021.
-The application process is easy, user-friendly, and free of charge.
+In order to protect your rights after the UK leaves the EU, you will need to make an application under the EU Settlement Scheme after you arrived in the UK, and before 30 June 2021.
+The application process is easy, user-friendly and free of charge.

 Guidance on how to apply is available here.

-EU students who move to the UK from 1 January 2021
+EU students who move to the UK after 1 January 2021

-If you have never lived in the UK before and you arrive from 1 January 2021 for long-term study, you will need to be sponsored and obtain a student visa via the Student Visa route.
+If you have never lived in the UK before and did not arrive in the UK before 1 January 2021 for long-term study, you will need to be sponsored and obtain a student visa via the Student Visa route.
 You will need to pay visa and other associated fees, which can be considered under the new immigration system.